International Day for the Preservation of the Ozone Layer

 Facts about the Ozone Layer

-• The theme for International Day for the Preservation of the Ozone Layer in 2020 was 30 Years of Healing the Ozone Together.
+• The theme for International Day for the Preservation of the Ozone Layer in 2024 was Montreal Protocol: fixing the ozone layer and reducing climate change.
+In 2022 the theme was 30 Years of Healing the Ozone Together.

 • The natural level of ozone in the stratosphere is a result of a balance between sunlight that creates ozone and chemical reactions that destroy it.